devopsacademyau/academy/classes/07class/kms/README.md

 - [Main AWS Services Integrated with KMS](#main-aws-services-integrated-with-kms)

 ## What is AWS KMS?
-AWS KMS(Key Management Service) helps you to centrally manage and store you cryptographic keys and control their usae across serveral AWS services and in applications.
+AWS KMS(Key Management Service) helps you to centrally manage and store you cryptographic keys and control their usage across several AWS services and in applications.
 It's a managed regional service, which means that the HA across AZ is already handled by AWS and keys can only be used inside the region it exists.

 ## Purpose of KMS